trisulnsm/apps/analyzers/tls-print/README.md

 The App uses a stock TLS Fingerprint JSON database located at

 ````
-/usr/local/var/lib/trisul-probe/domain0/probe0/context0/lua/..
+/usr/local/var/lib/trisul-probe/domain0/probe0/context0/lua/repo/tls-fingerprints.json
 ````

-If you have a different database you can put it in the share directory at
+If you have a different database you can put it in the share directory at.
+If a fingerprint file is found at this location it is loaded instead.

 ````
-/usr/local/share/trisul-probe/tls-fingerprints.json
+/usr/local/share/trisul-probe/plugins/tls-fingerprints.json
 ````

 ## Using